realityexpander/How_to_program_from_ground_up/README.md

 arose from things being that way.

 I have found that it's far more important to understand the process that people went through to create the current solutions than to understand the mechanical details of how the solution work.
-Many detail about disadvantages and limitations is often left out of the discussion, or worse, simply not known or dismissed as irrelevant due to ignorance.
+Many details about the disadvantages and limitations are often left out technical discussions, or worse, simply not known or dismissed as irrelevant due to ignorance.

 The guide is a reference and follow along guide for my video series on YouTube: